Umair539/Capstone/README.md

 My [dissertation](https://github.com/Umair539/Dissertation) involved training and testing machine learning models with historical space weather data.
 After working with static data, I wanted to gain experience working with live, frequently updated data, building something that continuously ingests, transforms, and delivers data to a frontend application.

 Space weather was a natural fit.
 Having studied it through my dissertation, and with astronomy being a genuine interest of mine, it made sense to keep working in the same domain.
-What started as a way to gain experience ended up growing into a full production-grade AWS pipeline with automated orchestration, ML inference, and a live dashboard.
+What started as a way to gain experience grew into a fully automated AWS data pipeline with scheduled orchestration, ML inference, and a live dashboard.

 **Live Dashboard Link:** https://spaceweatherdashboard.com